 Economics, Public Administration Concentration, BS

 The Economics, Public Administration Concentration, BS program prepares you for careers in the public sector at either the local, state or federal level, as well as for graduate studies.
 Economics strongly complements the policy and institutional focus of public administration.
+The economics major is designed to enable students to analyze problems relating to choice, equity, and efficiency from an individual as well as from a social standpoint.
+Students are prepared to be active thinking members of society capable of productive and constructive participation.
+Many issues and policies are examined, ranging from globalization, technological change, and environmental concerns to questions of fiscal and monetary policy, poverty, inflation, and unemployment.

 What Will I Learn?